Chathuni-Adikari/Restaurant-Management-Website---The-Gallery-Cafe/README.md

 Step 2: Set Up the Server

-Install XAMPP, WAMP, LAMP, or MAMP.
+Install WAMP

-Move project files to the htdocs (XAMPP) or equivalent directory.
+Move project files to the htdocs (WAMP) or equivalent directory.

 Step 3: Import the Database